Azeno42/azenos/README.md

 - Custom bootanimation and sounds
 - Language support in Recovery Mode
 - Nova launcher (Prime v8.1.1 version pre-installed)
-- Kustom Widget (Pro Unlocked v3.79 pre-installed)
+- Kustom Widget (Pro Unlocked v3.79 version pre-installed)
 - More features in my mind coming in future releases

 **You can find the changelog and news in my XDA post**